reshamas/fastai_deeplearn_part1/fastai_dl_terms.md

 ### Gradient Boosting
 Gradient boosting is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.

+### GPU (Graphics Processing Unit)
+A graphics processing unit (GPU) is a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device.
+GPUs are used in embedded systems, mobile phones, personal computers, workstations, and game consoles.
+Modern GPUs are very efficient at manipulating computer graphics and image processing, and their highly parallel structure makes them more efficient than general-purpose CPUs for algorithms where the processing of large blocks of data is done in parallel.
+In a personal computer, a GPU can be present on a video card, or it can be embedded on the motherboard or—in certain CPUs—on the CPU die.

 ### GRU (Gated Recurrent Unit)